The Curious Incident of the Dog in the Night-Time (play)

 The Curious Incident of the Dog in the Night-Time is a play by Simon Stephens based on the novel of the same name by Mark Haddon.
-During its premiere run, the play tied the record for winning the most Olivier Awards (seven), including Best New Play at the 2013 ceremony (this record was surpassed by Harry Potter and the Cursed Child in 2017 with nine wins).
+During its 2012 premiere run, the play tied the record for winning the most Olivier Awards (seven), including Best New Play at the 2013 ceremony (this record was surpassed by Harry Potter and the Cursed Child in 2017 with nine wins).
 The play is a National Theatre Production, in association with Frantic Assembly, who specialised in the movement direction.

 The play premiered on 2 August 2012 in the Cottesloe Theatre at the Royal National Theatre in London before transferring to the Apollo Theatre in the West End on 12 March 2013.
-The production won 7 Olivier Awards in 2013 (including Best New Play), at the time equaling the record with Matilda the Musical in 2012, before both were surpassed by Harry Potter and the Cursed Child in 2017 with 9 awards.
-During a performance on 19 December 2013, the ceiling of the Apollo Theatre collapsed causing the production to close.
+It won seven Olivier Awards in 2013 (including Best New Play), at the time equaling the record with Matilda the Musical in 2012, before both were surpassed by Harry Potter and the Cursed Child in 2017 with nine awards.
+During a performance on 19 December 2013, the ceiling of the Apollo Theatre collapsed, which forced the production to close.
 It reopened on 9 July 2014 at the Gielgud Theatre.
 The play closed at the Gielgud on 3 June 2017.

 The Broadway production debuted at the Ethel Barrymore Theatre on 5 October 2014 and closed on 4 September 2016.
 It won the 2015 Drama Desk Award for Outstanding Play, 2015 Outer Critics Circle Award Outstanding New Broadway Play, the 2015 Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play, and the 2015 Tony Award for Best Play.

-Mickey Rowe was the first openly autistic actor to authentically play Christopher Boone in the Curious Incident of the Dog in the Night-Time.
+Mickey Rowe was the first openly autistic actor to play Christopher Boone in the Curious Incident of the Dog in the Night-Time.
 He documented this experience in the book Fearlessly Different: An Autistic Actor's Journey to Broadway's Biggest Stage.

-The story concerns a mystery surrounding the death of a neighbour's dog that is investigated by young Christopher Boone, who is autistic, and his relationships with his parents and school mentor.
+The story concerns a mystery surrounding the death of a neighbour's dog that is investigated by young Christopher Boone, who is autistic.
+It explores his relationships with his parents and school mentor.
 The play reworked the source material by changing its voice and presenting the story as a play-within-a-play.
 The play has received a generally warm reception, with most critics impressed by its ability to convey the point of view of the young protagonist and the compassion of his school mentor.
 Critics also generally spoke highly of the visual effects employed during the show.